 HOW TO SUPPORT PARENTS, CHILDREN, AND OTHER FAMILY MEMBERS

 Millions of American families are affected by the opioid epidemic.
-A recent article in the Washington Post (2018, July 3) by Alexandra Rockey Fleming describes how family members suffer collateral damage from their loved one’s addiction.
+An article in the Washington Post (2018, July 3) by Alexandra Rockey Fleming describes how family members suffer collateral damage from their loved one’s addiction.
 Fleming calls these family members – who love and worry about the person – “Opioids’ Other Victims.”
 She states: “Many parents don’t survive the midnight calls about arrest, overdose, violence, and hospitalization emotionally intact.” (p.
 E3).

 Peer support has helped many parents suffering from isolation and anxiety caused by their children’s addictions.
-Some peer support groups offering free meetings or online support to family members include Nar-Anon, Families Anonymous, Parents of Addicted Loved Ones, Magnolia New Beginnings, Learn to Cope, and Partnership for Drug Free Kids.
+Some peer support groups offering free meetings or online support to family members include Nar-Anon, Families Anonymous, Parents of Addicted Loved Ones, Magnolia New Beginnings, Learn to Cope, and Partnership to End Addiction.

 Younger children in these families need guidance and support.
 It is important to talk honestly with children about what is happening in the family and to help them express their concerns and feelings.
 The Substance Abuse and Mental Health Services Administration provides some free educational booklets to help start this conversation.
 Family therapy can help both the person with addiction and their family members.

 Educational Resources for Users and Their Families

 - What Is Substance Abuse Treatment?
 A Booklet for Families

 Created for family members of people with alcohol or drug use problems.
 Answers questions about substance use disorders, its symptoms, different types of treatment, and recovery.
 Addresses concerns of children of parents with substance use/abuse problems.

 - Alcohol and Drug Addiction Happens in the Best of Families

 Describes how alcohol and drug addiction affect the whole family.
 Explains how substance use disorder treatment works, how family interventions can be a first step to recovery, and how to help children in families affected by alcohol and/or drug use.